Why use ShiftX?

 Most process tools are either extremely hard to use or an unstructured mess.

-At ShiftX, we have created a process tool that can be used by anyone.
-We believe that you can only achieve an accurate picture of your organization's processes and workflows by enabling everyone to take part.
+We create a process tool that can be used by anyone because you only achieve an accurate picture of your organization's processes by enabling everyone to take part in the modeling.

-Collaborate with your colleagues to find out how you can improve the as-is processes and map the to-be processes at your workplace.
+Collaborate with your colleagues to find out how you can improve the as-is processes and map the to-be processes at your workplace with ShiftX.

 What can ShiftX do?